-It’s been a very busy couple of weeks with Vinitaly and my Italian trip in the middle as well as the holidays.
-So much to tell but for today I wanted to post an interview with Ilaria Petitto from Donnachiara.
-I met Ilaria about four years ago at an event in NYC and have seen her numerous times throughout the years as she is always traveling and promoting her wines.
-I was able to say hello to her at this year’s Vinitaly as well in the Irpinia Pavilion.
+I met Ilaria about eight years ago at an event in NYC and have seen her numerous times throughout the years as she is always traveling and promoting her wines.
+I was able to visit her winery this year for the first time during Campania Stories, an event that takes place in the region.
+It was fantastic.
 As always, Ilaria was lovely and gracious, just like her wines.
-The above picture was taken at VinoVip2013 in Cortina this summer.
+The above picture was taken at VinoVip2013 in Cortina.

 1. How did you get into the wine business?